msbx5420-class/msbx5420-class.github.io/project.md

 ###  Use HDFS on Cluster

+* You are recommended to use AWS S3 in case you need to switch cluster, but HDFS is still a valid option
 * Create your team directory in HDFS under `/msbx5420_teams/team_directory`
 * Copy files in `/mnt1/msbx5420_teams/team_directory` from master node of cluster to HDFS under `/msbx5420_teams/team_directory`
 * Save or read data in spark application with HDFS path `/msbx5420_teams/team_directory/file.name`